LoanpyDataHub/gerstnerhungarian/docs/filter.rst

 Different analyses require different portions of the original data ``raw/Gerstner-2016-10176.tsv``.
 Some tasks in computational historical linguistics require words that can be mapped to core concepts of a language's vocabulary.
-For these type of tasks, one has to try to map the complex and multifaceted meanings of a word to a single concept in a catalogue.
+For these type of tasks, one has to try to map the meanings of a word to a single concept in a catalogue.
 Here, this task is achieved with following command:

 .. code-block:: sh